lsst/dp0-2_lsst_io/data-products-dp0-2/index.rst

 .. figure:: /_static/dpdd_dc2_zoom.png
     :name: dpdd_dc2_zoom
+    :alt: Three images demonstrating the DESCK DC2 sky survey.
+The leftmost image is the sky region with approximately one hundred and fifty tracts.
+The center image is a simulated color composite image.
+    	The rightmost image is a zoomed in region from the center image that shows a galaxy cluster.

     Figure 15 from `The LSST DESC DC2 Simulated Sky Survey <https://ui.adsabs.harvard.edu/abs/2021ApJS..253...31L/abstract>`_, showing the simulated WFD region divided into tracts.
     The center image is one tract quadrant, and the right image one hundredth the area of the tract quadrant.
 Patches are larger than the right image, as described in the DESC's paper: